Kurento/kurento/source/features/kurento_protocol.rst

 .. contents:: Table of Contents

-Kurento Media Server is controlled by means of an :doc:`RPC API </features/kurento_api>`, implemented in terms of the **Kurento Protocol** specification as described in this document, based on :term:`WebSocket` and :term:`JSON-RPC`.
+Kurento Media Server is controlled by means of an JSON-RPC API, implemented in terms of the **Kurento Protocol** specification as described in this document, based on :term:`WebSocket` and :term:`JSON-RPC`.